 Easy Spaghetti Pomodoro Recipe

-Everyone needs an easy Spaghetti Pomodoro recipe up their sleeves.
-Simple, fresh, and delicious on its own.
+Everyone needs an easy Spaghetti Pomodoro recipe up their sleeve.
+It is simple, fresh, and delicious on its own.
 Or you can pair it with whatever main dish you’ve got in store.
 It’s just a versatile dish and a handy recipe to know.
 Everyone, everyone, enjoys a spaghetti pomodoro.

 The key to a good Pomodoro is fresh and good-quality tomato passata.
 Tomato Passata basically is pureed and strained tomatoes.
-They are usually sold in jars and comes in a thicker consistency than tinned chopped tomatoes.
-Italy, especially in the central and southern regions, is known to produce some high-quality tomatoes so an Italian brand is always a trustworthy one to opt for.
+They are usually sold in jars and come in a thicker consistency than tinned chopped tomatoes.
+Italy, especially in the central and southern regions, is known to produce some high-quality tomatoes, so an Italian brand is always a trustworthy one to opt for.
+I personally like to use Mutti Pomodoro’s Tomato Passata.
 It would be half the job done to get that beautifully mild and sweet flavour of the Pomodoro.

 How to make Spaghetti Pomodoro